kacperpoluszejko/Haldane-model-ACMiN-AGH/README.md

 # Haldane Model Simulation

 Numerical simulation of the Haldane tight-binding model on a honeycomb lattice, demonstrating the quantum anomalous Hall effect (QAHE) in the absence of an external magnetic field.
-The project focuses on the computation of band structures, Berry curvature, and Chern numbers for topological phases.
+The project focuses on the computation of band structures, Berry curvature, and Chern numbers for topological phases

 ## Methods
 - Tight-binding Hamiltonian on a honeycomb lattice